KevinL10/derivify/README.md

 # Derivify
 Calculates the derivative of a graph from a given image using [potrace](http://potrace.sourceforge.net/) and Bezier curves.

+Check it out [here](https://derivify.herokuapp.com/). **Note:** it may take a few moments to initially load the app due to Heroku's dyno sleeping.

 # Usage
-`python3 main.py [filename]` produces a derivative graph for the specified file.
+`python3 main.py [filename]` produces a (raw) derivative graph for the specified file, while `python3 smooth.py [filename]` smoothens out the resulting graph.
 Currently, only black and white images (PNG, JPG, BMP) are supported.

 ![Website Prototype](/examples/Derivify.gif)